marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 category: blog
 tag: Recruitment
 cssscope: conversation
+socialmediapreview: "Recruitment Process"
 ---

 Recruiting is one of the most important task a team leader can have.
 A bad hire can destroy the dynamic of a good team, and a great hire can multiply the everyone's velocityl.

 I've tried a lot of ideas after years of recruiting software engineers, first as a technical interviewer, then as a hiring manager and finally as the lead of the entire engineering department.
 In this article I won't give you a process that works out of the box, but instead a few steps to setup one for your team.